IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-10-20-why-you-need-gpu.md

 ![waiting for my neural network to train](/blog/assets/img/why-you-need-gpu/nntrain.jpeg)

-Yeah we're gonna GPUs for this.
+Yeah we're gonna use GPUs for this.

 The end goal of all of this is to get high performance and for that, NVIDIA provides a parallel programming or heterogenous computing model called [CUDA](https://www.nvidia.in/object/cuda-parallel-computing-in.html) which help developers create more efficient applications or achieve high performance in their task.